Quintessence Help Centre

 ImportCSV

-The ImportCSV() function retrieves data from an external CSV (comma delimited) text file.
-The function allows users to import specific columns that satisfy user-defined criteria.
+The ImportCSV() function retrieves data from an external CSV (comma-delimited) file.
+It allows users to import specific columns that meet user-defined criteria.
+Related functions: ImportExcel, ImportODBC, ImportText Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -